 Amino Acids in Culture Media

-Because amino acids help organisms grow and some are essential for different organisms, culture media often contain amino acid or protein fragment mixtures such as peptone, soytone, or casamino acids.
-Or defined quantities of amino acids can be added if you are creating a chemically-defined medium.
+Because amino acids help organisms grow and some are essential for different organisms, culture media often contain amino acid or protein fragment mixtures such as peptones, casamino acids, or yeast extracts (see orange box for amino acid profiles).
+Alternatively, defined quantities of amino acids can be added if you are creating a chemically-defined medium.
 When specific amino acids are omitted, such as tryptophan, leucine, or histidine, for yeast growth, cloning, or metabolism experiments, you can add these amino acid solutions back individually to your growth media when necessary.

 Using Amino Acids in Your Research